ietf/id-guidelines/README.md

 citations unless they are completely defined within the abstract.
 Abbreviations appearing in the abstract should generally be expanded in parentheses.
-There is a set of reasonable exceptions to this rule; for example, readers don’t need to be reminded of what “IP” or “TCP” or “HTTP” means.
+There is a set of reasonable exceptions to this rule; for example, readers don't need to be reminded of what "IP" or "TCP" or "HTTP" means.
 The RFC Editor maintains a [list of approved abbreviations](https://www.rfc-editor.org/materials/abbrev.expansion.txt) that do not need to be expanded.
 In the end, this is a judgment call, but please err on the side of explicitness.